How To Make Disinfecting Wipes

 Cleaning wipes in green container.

-Disinfecting wipes you can buy in a pop-up canister or pouch are convenient and simple to use and kill most bacteria and viruses on hard surfaces.
+How to make disinfecting wipes at home.
+Disinfecting wipes you can buy in a pop-up canister or pouch are convenient, simple to use, and kill most bacteria and viruses on hard surfaces.
+However, these store-bought disinfecting wipes are spendy.

-There's also a sad environmental impact of using disposable wipes.
+Using disposable wipes also has a sad environmental impact.
 They come in plastic jugs or packages that add to the landfill or wind up in the ocean unless recycled.

-As for the wipes themselves, most include polyester or polypropylene materials.
-These materials aren't biodegradable, so they'll be here longer than most of us.
+Most wipes contain polyester or polypropylene, which aren't biodegradable, so they'll be around longer than most of us.

 • Quart- or gallon-sized jar with a plastic lid